5l1v3r1/appdescs/README.md

 $ go run *.go https://play.google.com/store/apps/collection/topselling_free?hl=en out_dir
 ```

-This will run until you terminate it or it runs out of apps (most likely the former).
+This will run until there are no more results.